tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 >
 >
-> Where a site breakdown is available as an attribute, the attribute name is the Solcast site resource ID.
+> Where a site breakdown is available as an attribute, the attribute name is the Solcast site resource ID (with hyphens replaced by underscores).
 >
 >
 > Most sensors also include an attribute for `estimate`, `estimate10` and `estimate90`.
 Template sensors may be created to expose their value, or the `state_attr()` can be used directly in automations.